ganesh-sai/vue-python/README.md

-# Demo vue python with iris data-set
+# Demo Application using vue.js, python with iris data-set